 "Wondrous China" film — date TBD — This World Showcase pavilion will receive a new film that is presented in a seamless 360-degree format.

-"Canada Far and Wide in Circle-Vision 360" film — January 2020 — This World Showcase show will be updated with a new story and scenes.
+"Canada Far and Wide in Circle-Vision 360" film — Jan.
+17, 2020 — This World Showcase show will be updated with a new story, musical score and scenes.
+It will feature new narration by actors Catherine O’Hara and Eugene Levy.

 Remy's Ratatouille Adventure — summer 2020 — The France pavilion will be receiving an imported favorite.
 Similar to the popular 4-D ride Ratatouille: The Adventure that opened at Walt Disney Studios Park in Paris, guests will shrink to Remy’s size and scurry to safety within Gusteau’s legendary Parisian restaurant.